davebenson/doom4-walkthrough/README.md

 ## Mission 2:  Fight: Hallway
 A Possessed Soldier will run in as soon as the door opens.

-Many The Possesseds, 3 Possessed Soldiers, and one Shielded Soldier.
+Many The Possesseds, 3 Possessed Soldiers, and one Possessed Security.

 Often the Possessed Security guards a hall to the left.
 It is worth exploring.
 After climbing, an Imp will spawn in front of you.
 There is ELITE GUARD 2.3 and a Munitions Crate.